 3. Regulatory Leverage

-By the late 2010s, Big Venture had begun building in-house policy machines.
-A16z led the way, launching one of the most active crypto lobbying operations in the US In 2021, it opened a full-time Washington office staffed with former Treasury and CFTC officials, transforming lobbying from a subcontracted service into an internal function of the firm!
+By the late 2010s, Big Venture had begun building impressive in-house policy machines.
+A16z was the real champion here, launching one of the most active crypto lobbying operations in the US.
+In 2021 it opened a full-time Washington office staffed with former Treasury and CFTC officials, taking lobbying as a form of a subcontracted service and turning it into an internal (and one of the largest) functions of the firm!

-The goal was simple: shape the legal terrain before it solidified. a16z’s crypto policy frameworks (like “How to Build a Better Internet”) and white papers started to be regurgitated within draft legislation.
-Partners met with senators to frame Web3 as a matter of national competitiveness, not speculative finance.
+In doing so, they were essentially shaping the legal terrain before it solidified in a direction that disfavored their portfolios. a16z’s crypto policy frameworks (like “How to Build a Better Internet”) and white papers started to be regurgitated within draft legislation, while partners met with senators to frame Web3 as a matter of national competitiveness, not just a speculative finance asset class.

-In practice, the lobbying ensures that the protocols and exchanges a16z backs are classified as “commodities” rather than “securities”, a distinction worth billions in regulatory treatment.
+In practice, the lobbying ensures that the protocols and exchanges a16z backs are classified as “commodities” rather than “securities”, a distinction that is probably often overlooked but that is worth billions in regulatory treatment.
 (This is the difference between a16z Partners being “unbelievably good investors” and “undeniably going to jail”).
-When Gary Gensler’s SEC began tightening enforcement, a16z Crypto’s general counsel, Miles Jennings, published a multi-part series arguing that “innovation and compliance can coexist”, effectively drafting the alternative rulebook in public.
+When Gary Gensler’s SEC began tightening enforcement, a16z Crypto’s general counsel, Miles Jennings, published a multi-part series arguing that “innovation and compliance can coexist”, effectively drafting the alternative rulebook in plain sight, online.
 For the record, Gensler is now gone, but Jennings is not.
+Take from that what you will.

-This regulatory strategy worked.
-By embedding itself in the policymaking process, these funds blurred the line between regulator and regulated, turning legal ambiguity into their unbeatable source of alpha.
+This regulatory strategy worked, unsurprisingly.
+By embedding itself in the policymaking process, these funds blurred (deleted) the line between a regulator and those being regulated, turning legal ambiguity into their unbeatable source of alpha.

 4. Industrial Alignment

-Finally, the ultimate source of certainty for their portfolio growth: state demand.
+Finally, the ultimate source of certainty for their portfolio growth: government demand.

-When Big Venture realized that shitty consumer apps and products couldn’t absorb their massive amounts of capital, they moved into strategic industries: AI, defense, energy, semiconductors.
+When Big Venture realized that shitty consumer apps and products couldn’t absorb their massive amounts of capital (no amount of billions of dollars made people want to wear Allbirds), they moved into the strategic industries of AI, defense, energy, semiconductors, etc.

-The logic is infallible.
-Given that markets are unpredictable, why not park the capital where the customer never goes bankrupt.
+The thinking is something like — given that markets are unpredictable, why not allocate the money where the customer never goes bankrupt.
 The government!
 Or in other words: sell shovels to the miners.

-Palantir did a pretty good job with perfecting this, by turning its long courtship of the US and UK government departments into perpetual procurement.
-Anduril, similarly built in Thiel’s image, embedded directly into Pentagon programs and border contracts, marketing itself as “defense tech that looks like software.”
-OpenAI wrapped itself around federal AI strategy, positioning safety alignment as policy partnership.
+Palantir did a pretty good job with perfecting this, by turning its long courtship of the US and UK government departments into perpetual procurement machines.
+Anduril embedded directly into Pentagon programs and border contracts, marketing itself as “defense tech that looks like software.”
+OpenAI wrapped itself around federal AI strategy, positioning “safety alignment” as a considerate policy partnership.

-And beyond them: SpaceX and Tesla proved that nothing scales like the state.
-SpaceX built NASA’s rockets and launched the Pentagon’s satellites.
-Tesla turned decarbonization subsidies into its primary growth engine, while its balance sheet quietly floated on the back of US and EU climate policy.
+And there are countless more examples: SpaceX and Tesla proved that nothing helps a company grow like a government that is willing to pay for “competitive edge”.
+SpaceX built NASA’s rockets and launched the Pentagon’s satellites, while Tesla turned decarbonization subsidies into its primary growth engine (while its balance sheet was floated on the back of US and EU climate policy).

-What began as venture capital investing in innovation has essentially become venture capital contracting for sovereignty.
+So what began as venture capital investing in innovation has essentially become a different animal altogether: venture capital contracting for sovereignty.

 The Venture-State Symbiosis

-By this point, the system had clearly become self-referential.
-Capital no longer needed to chase opportunities because it was already manufacturing the conditions for it.
+By this point, the system had clearly become self-referential, in that capital no longer needed to chase opportunities because it was already manufacturing the conditions for it.
 (This, ironically, is exactly the role of the government!).

-Each turn of the cycle made the relationship between the venture megafund and the state tighter, less deniable, more necessary.
+So each turn of the cycle made the relationship between the venture megafund and the state tighter, but also increasingly necessary:

-This is the feedback loop of the the public-private spine that now underwrites the entire innovation economy.
+This is the feedback loop of the the public-private mechanism that now underwrites the entire innovation economy.
 The VC funds need the government, and the government needs the VC funds.

 Why?
 Well…

-Governments need venture funds to perform innovation theatre: to recreate the optics of agility, and to give the illusion of progress through the “builder optimism” that bureaucracies can’t stage on their own.
+Governments need venture funds to perform innovation theatre: to recreate the optics of agility, and to give the illusion of progress through the “builder optimism” that these bulging bureaucracies will never achieve on their own.

-Venture, meanwhile, needs governments to perform risk absorption: to guarantee the markets, to fund the infrastructure, to convert volatility into returns.
+Venture, meanwhile, needs governments to give them the risk absorption they need: to guarantee the markets act accordingly, to fund the infrastructure they are backing, and to convert high volatility into high returns.

 Public money OR private runway?